THE NEXT DIGITAL REVOLUTION IN INDUSTRY – THE FIWARE PERSPECTIVE

 A new digital revolution is propagating through the Industrial sector.
-The Internet of Things (IoT) and cyber-physical systems combine with real-time data processing and analytics to bring insight, automation and intelligence (including learning capabilities) to a new breed of Smart factories that embody the principles of Industry 4.0.
-Born in the German industrial world and the world of industrial production”, Industry 4.0 promises to completely transform not only manufacturing and production facilities, but also their related business processes and supply chains.
-It will enable contextual interaction of applications implementing processes across the whole value chain between themselves and with physical and virtual objects, including connected people and their digital personas, through sensors and other devices.
+The Internet of Things (IoT) and cyber-physical systems combine with real-time data processing and analytics to bring insight, automation and intelligence (including learning capabilities) to a new breed of Smart factories that embody the principles of The Next Digital Revolution in Industry: the FIWARE Perspective.
+Born in the German industrial world and the world of industrial production”, Industry 4.0 promises to completely transform not only manufacturing and production

 The quote of Jeff Immelt demonstrates that US players have already integrated such a vision in their strategy.